 If a Hungarian has a car they will use it as efficiently as possible.
 For a monthly shopping trip to the big supermarket, to and from work, for school runs, carrying heavy/bulky d.i.y shop items and so on; but not to visit cinemas, taxi friends around and so on.

-NOTE: Car Insurance prices vary depending on your age, number of driving years, security and age of your vehicle and other details.
 With M.O.T you may decide to have a 'check for damages' and 'legal car parts/log book' service (a fee of around 18,000 HUF) before your official M.O.T test.
-And with the car tax, your vehicle's Kilowatt capacity can be found on your M.O.T certificate and Log Book.
+And with the car tax, which is based on the weight of your car, its Kilowatt (weight) capacity details can be found on your M.O.T certificate and in your Log Book.

 Driving lessons in Szeged can be found at 3,300 HUF (£8.08) per hour (based on 30 Hours or less) and 3,500 HUF (£9.33) per hour (based on 31+ Hours).
 In Budapest driving lessons are around 4,500 HUF (£12) per hour.